IBM-Cloud/docs-services/services/EsriArcGISforDevelopers/index.md

 ```python
 import requests
 ```
-8. Add the parameters for the requests and copy/paste your token string
+8. Add the parameters for the request and copy/paste your token string.
 ```python
 params = {
     'f': 'json',